 We like to think that almost anyone can fit our replacement kitchen doors and get a professional-looking result.
-The fact is that fitting our doors is easy to do and we make it even easier by pre-drilling your hinge holes and providing a range of sizes.
+The fact is that fitting our doors is easy to do.
+We make it even easier by pre-drilling your hinge holes and providing a range of sizes.
 But sometimes you might just feel that you want a professional to come in and get the work done for you.
-We totally understand this and even offer a professional fitting service as well.
+We totally understand this.

 There are a number of reasons why you might choose a professional to fit your replacement kitchen doors, including: